Is William Alexander, aka The Earl & Lord of Stirling, Basking Ridge’s Most Famous Resident? Let’s see if we can answer that question.

 Stirling himself was taken prisoner but had held the British forces occupied long enough to allow the main body of Washington’s army to escape to defensive positions at Brooklyn Heights.
 Later, under the cover of a foggy night, Washington got his remaining troops across the river to Manhattan.

-Because of his actions at Long Island, one newspaper called Stirling “the bravest man in America,” and he was praised by both Washington and the British for his bravery and audacity.
+Because of his actions at Long Island, one newspaper called Stirling “the bravest man in America,” he was praised by both Washington and the British for his bravery and audacity.
 Later a commemorative monument was erected at the military engagements and embattled retreat site.
 The plot of land deeded to the State of Maryland near Prospect Park as a sacred parcel of “blood-soaked Maryland soil”.

-Stirling was released in a prisoner exchange, in return for Montfort Browne, the Governor of West Florida, and promoted to the rank of major general.
+Stirling was released in a prisoner exchange in return for Montfort Browne, the Governor of West Florida, and promoted to the rank of major general.
 Stirling became one of Washington’s most able and trusted generals.
 Washington held him in such high regard that during the second Middlebrook encampment in 1779 (while Knox was in Pluckemin), he placed him, headquartered at the nearby Van Horne House, in command of the Continental Army for nearly two months, from 21 December 1778, even though he lived just six miles to the north in Basking Ridge.

 One last war tidbit: After General Lee was captured and returned to the Continental Army, General Washington put Lee in charge of the Battle of Monmouth.
 He was later court-martialed for his actions.
 And who was selected to oversee that court martial?
 It was General William Alexander.